-After Abraham passed the test of the Akeidah, the Binding of Isaac, an angel called out to him:
+After Abraham passed the test of the Akeidah, the Binding of Isaac, an angel informed him:

-Also: why are Abraham’s descendants compared to both the stars and the sand?
+Also: why did God compare the Jewish people to both the stars and the sand?

-In fact, two times an angel appeared to Abraham.
-The first angel appeared just as Abraham was about to offer up his son:
+In fact, an angel appeared to Abraham not once but twice.
+The first time, an angel appeared just as Abraham was about to offer up his son, commanding him:

 “Do not lay your hand on the boy.
 Do not do anything to him.
 For now I know that you fear God.”
 (Gen. 22:12)

 We all live in two realms.
 There is our external world of action and deed; and there is our hidden inner life, our thoughts and desires.
 Often there lies a wide discrepancy between our outward actions and our inner thoughts and intentions.

 The Akeidah occurred differently in these two realms.
 In the realm of actual deed, Abraham offered a ram on Mount Moriah.
 But in his inner thoughts and emotions, in his extraordinary dedication and love for God, Abraham offered up his own son.
 The Midrash writes:

 “As he performed each stage of offering [the ram], Abraham prayed: ‘May it be Your will that this act should be considered as if it was done to my son: as if my son was slaughtered, as if his blood was sprinkled, as if my son was flayed, as if he was burnt and reduced to ashes.'”
 (Rashi, based on Tanchuma Shelach 14)

 The two calls from heaven, as well as the dual blessing, correspond to the two aspects of the Akeidah: in deed and in thought; the actual and the potential; the revealed and the hidden.